seyma-alkaym/CI-CD-Pipeline-with-Docker-Hub-Azure-DevOps-and-Kubernetes/README.md

 - Save and run the pipeline.
 - ![Screenshot Placeholder](screenshots/14.pipeline-in-azure.PNG)

-- Before running the pipeline, ensure the agent is running by executing the ./run.sh script on your agent server.
+- Before running the pipeline, ensure the agent is running by executing the ./run.sh script on self-agent server.
 - ![Screenshot Placeholder](screenshots/15.pipeline-in-agent.PNG)

 - Verify the Docker Image: on Docker Hub repository the `latest` tag should be present.